1995parham/github-do-not-ban-us/README.md

 1. GitHub restricted our access to private repositories suddenly, but at very least we wanted GitHub to warn us before limiting our access.

-2. GitHub decided to take one step further and ban every user that used Iran's **IP address** somewhere their history no matter where she/he is living, while they were able to just restrict our IP addresses like other US-based companies and its a kind of ban by nationality.
+2. GitHub decided to take one step further and ban every user that used Iran's IP address somewhere their history no matter where she/he is living, while they could just restrict access by IP address like other US-based companies.
+This action is kind of ban by nationality.

 Eventually, we are hoping that GitHub's team: